 A love for the art of language and writing is what drives Teacher Adilia to unearth greater beauty and meaning in the world around her.
 As a teacher, she seeks to spark a hunger in them for learning and creative expression.
 She believes that each student has the potential to excel in using their words to create worlds of their own.

 Outside of the classroom, Teacher Adilia has worked closely with young people for the past 6 years.
 She has experience crafting and conducting study lessons each week for youths between the ages of eleven and twenty.
 It has kept her on her toes, and taught her to be open-minded, open-hearted and versatile in her teaching style, Most importantly, Teacher Adilia has since developed an insatiable passion to help her students craft their own stories, both in life and in letter.

-Benedict Lee B.A.
-(Hons) Public Policy and Global Affairs, Nanyang Technological University
+B.A.
+(Hons) in English Literature, Nanyang Technological University

 Brandon Goh B.A.
 (Hons) English Literature, Nanyang Technological University